j-sherrick/qr-code-component/README.md

 - [Acknowledgments](#acknowledgments)

 ### Overview

-The QR Card component is a reusable, fully self-contained Web Component for dynamically generating and displaying QR codes along with related information within your web applications.

 The `qr-card` custom element encapsulates a visual card containing a QR code dynamically generated using the `node-qrcode` npm package, which has been bundled with the component using Browserify so the component is a standalone solution; no external dependencies or API calls are required to make it work.